Historical Timeline of Los Angeles

 2015 - Fast & Furious: Supercharged and The Simpsons Ride open at Universal Studios Hollywood.

-2015 - Los Angeles hosts the Special Olympics World Games, the largest sports and humanitarian event in the world in 2015.
+2015 - Los Angeles hosts the Special Olympics World Games, the largest sports and humanitarian event in the world.

 Harry Potter and the Forbidden Journey at Universal Studios Hollywood